Ha Giang Loop In Vietnam – All You Need To Know [2023]

 Before you take off on your extreme motorbike adventure, be sure to have a full tank of gas, plenty of drinking water, sunscreen, and closed-in shoes.

-Then once you are all set up and good to ride, it’s time to get the show on the road.
+Then once you are all set up and good to ride, it’s time to hit the road and start the 3-day Ha Giang Loop!

 I set off from Ha Giang at 8 am and headed north into the mountains for what was the beginning of the most epic three days I have ever had.